-Supply, Absorption, Unsold Inventory and Pricing Trends in Eastern Suburbs - 2017 to2023 (Till Q1)
+6.4 Supply, Absorption, Unsold Inventory and Pricing Trends in Eastern Suburbs - 2017 to Q1 2024

 From 2018 to 2021, the Eastern Suburbs of MMR experienced a decline in the number of new residential launches, compared to 2017.
 However, an exception to this trend emerged in 2022, when the housing supply witnessed a substantial upswing, registering a noteworthy increase of 63% compared to the new housing supply in 2017.
+In 2023, the Eastern Suburbs of MMR observed a supply of approximately 14,000 units, reflecting a 26% decrease from the previous year.
+Nevertheless, there was a 21% rise recorded in the new supply of Eastern Suburbs compared to the base year 2017.

-In terms of absorption of housing units, the Eastern Suburbs displayed a rise in the number of units sold during the period from 2018 to 2022, excluding the years 2020 and 2021, which were significantly impacted by the Covid-19 pandemic.
-Among these years, 2022 marked the highest absorption rate, demonstrating a remarkable surge of 36% in comparison to the figures recorded in 2017.
+In terms of absorption of housing units, the Eastern Suburbs displayed a rise in the number of units sold during the period from 2017 to Q1 2024, excluding the years 2020 and 2021, which were significantly impacted by the Covid-19 pandemic.
+Among these years, 2023 marked the highest absorption rate, demonstrating a remarkable surge of 80% in comparison to the sales figures recorded in 2017.